 Bigs in Blue

-Bigs in Blue is a 1-to-1 mentoring program that connects youth with police, building strong, trusting, and lasting relationships.
+Bigs in Blue is a one-to-one mentoring program that connects youth with police, building strong, trusting, and lasting relationships.
 These relationships can help children develop into confident adults and build stronger bonds between law enforcement and the families they serve.